anon-blue/anon.blue/README.txt

 ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ffffffffffffffffff

- afureru sakana to neon no sango otona no nna to kodomo no otoko toumei na
+ afureru sakana to neon no sango otona no nna to kodomo no otoko toumei naoto to yogureta onpu otona no otoko to kodomo no onna